 Option 1: Create a new @outlook.com address

-- To sign up for an Outlook.com account go to https://outlook.com and click on the Create free account link in the center or top left of the screen.
+- To sign up for an Outlook.com account go to https://outlook.com and click on the Create free account link at the bottom of the screen.

 Fill out the form with the address that you want to use.